 Safe to drive: No, if the battery light shows red while driving, you need to have the fault looked at immediately as the battery isn't being charged.

-The problem: It's normal to see this warning light briefly as you start the engine.
-If it doesn't light up, or does so while you're driving, it may mean there's a problem with the wiring, the alternator or the alternator drive belt.
+The problem: There may be a problem with the wiring, the alternator or the alternator drive belt.

 Oil pressure warning light